-- The needs of users inc. Commoners / Landowners / Bodies inc. the Environment Agency - Nature of access required / vehicles that are used. - The location of cattle grids / other essential infrastructure. - The approach to signage. - Whether additional parking is needed to alleviate pressure along the route from users - Details of the connections at either end to existing routes.
+- The width of the route. - Types and options for surfacing. - The needs of users inc. Commoners / Landowners / Bodies inc. the Environment Agency - Nature of access required / vehicles that are used. - The location of cattle grids / other essential infrastructure. - The approach to signage. - Whether additional parking is needed to alleviate pressure along the route from users. - Details of the connections at either end to existing routes.